jgm/djot/doc/quickstart-for-markdown-users.md

 #### Emphasis

-Use single `_` delimiters for regular emphasis, and single `*` delimiters for strong emphasis.
+Use single `_` delimiters for regular emphasis and single `*` delimiters for strong emphasis.

 #### Links